AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-30/acsd-49513-remote-storage-synchronization-fails.md

 <u>Expected results</u>:

-Since the AWS S3 accepts 0-byte files on the S3 direct push, there should be no error.
+Since the AWS S3 accepts 0-byte files on the S3 direct push, there is no error.

 <u>Actual results</u>: